oliverguhr/german-sentiment-lib/README.md

 ## Cite

-For feedback and questions contact me via mail or Twitter [@oliverguhr](https://twitter.com/oliverguhr).
+For feedback and questions contact me via e-mail or Twitter [@oliverguhr](https://twitter.com/oliverguhr).
 Please cite us if you found this useful:

 ```
 @InProceedings{guhr-EtAl:2020:LREC,